CRA Vulnerability Handling: CVD, Updates, Remediation

 2. Publish a CVD policy with a `security.txt` contact address under RFC 9116 and a documented triage workflow.

-3. Separate the security update channel from the feature release channel so points 2 and 7 can be honoured even when feature work slips.
+3. Separate the security update channel from the feature release channel so fixes can ship even when feature work slips.

 4. Wire severity decisions to CVSS plus EPSS plus KEV so "without delay" is defensible against an evidence trail, not improvised per ticket.

-5. Define the threshold that promotes a CVD ticket to an Article 14 filing, the on-call rotation for the 24-hour clock, and the templates for the 24h, 72h, and final-report submissions.
+5. Define the threshold that promotes a CVD ticket to urgent reporting, the on-call rotation, and the 24h, 72h, and final-report templates.
 See ENISA SRP onboarding.

-6. Bound the whole regime with a published support period end date that appears in the Annex II accompanying instructions.
+6. Bound the whole regime with a published support period end date in the product information.